PedroCPdev1/Fruit-Market/README.md

 ## Setup

-Run "npm i" on the project folder.
+Run "npm i" on the "Web" project folder.
+Run "mvn clean install" on the "Api" project folder.